José Horacio Gómez

-José Horacio Gómez Velasco (born December 26, 1951) is a Mexican-American prelate of the Catholic Church.
-He became the fifth archbishop of the Archdiocese of Los Angeles in California in 2011.
-He previously served as Auxiliary Bishop of Denver in Colorado from 2001 to 2004 and as Archbishop of San Antonio in Texas from 2004 to 2010.
+José Horacio Gómez Velasco (born December 26, 1951) is a Mexican American Catholic prelate serving as the fifth Archbishop of Los Angeles in California since 2011.
+He previously served as auxiliary bishop of the Archdiocese of Denver in Colorado from 2001 to 2004 and as Archbishop of San Antonio in Texas from 2004 to 2010.

-Beginning on November 15, 2016, Gómez served as vice president of the United States Conference of Catholic Bishops (USCCB); his term as vice president ended with his election as president on November 12, 2019.
-He was the first person of Hispanic descent to hold both positions.
+Gómez was vice president of the United States Conference of Catholic Bishops (USCCB) from November 15, 2016, until his election as president on November 12, 2019.
+He was the first person of Hispanic descent to hold each of those positions.
 His three-year presidential term ended on November 15, 2022, with the election of Archbishop Timothy Broglio.

 Early life and education

-José Gómez was born on December 26, 1951, in Monterrey, Mexico, to José H. Gómez and Esperanza Velasco.
+José Horacio Gómez Velasco was born on December 26, 1951, in Monterrey, Mexico, to José H. Gómez and Esperanza Velasco.
 He has three older sisters and one younger sister.
 He attended the Monterrey Institute of Technology in Monterrey before entering the National University of Mexico in Mexico City, where he earned undergraduate degrees in accounting and philosophy.
-While attending college, Gómez joined Opus Dei, a religious order founded by Reverend Josemaría Escrivá in 1928.
+While attending college, Gómez joined Opus Dei, an institution founded by St. Josemaría Escrivá in 1928.

 From 1975 to 1980, Gómez studied at the University of Navarre in Pamplona, Spain, earning his Bachelor of Theology degree and Licentiate of Theology.